heidiwu3388/Work-Day-Scheduler/README.md

 - Only future events are allowed to be added, changed, deleted or saved.
 - Click into a time block to add, change or delete the event.
 - Click the SAVE button to the right of each time block to save the event.
 - The SAVE button displays "saved" when the application is open.
 Once input is attemped, it displays an icon 💾 to remind users to save the event.
-Once the icon is click, the event will be saved and the it displays "saved" to indicate the event is saved.
+Once the icon is click, the event will be saved and it displays "saved" to indicate the event is saved.
 - When the application is open again on the same day, all saved events will be shown.
 - The application has responsive design that it works nicely in all device sizes.